naterious/sms-analyser/README.md

 To run this application you must have docker desktop installed and running in order to use docker-compose

 ## Usage
+1. Clone this repository
-To build and run the application run `docker-compose up`
+2. To build and run the application run `docker-compose up`

 ## Tests
 To run backend tests run: